 We deep clean all the barns and coops, then put down a nice thick layer of bedding.
 We add to this layer throughout the winter, using the deep-litter method.
 The soiled bedding gets recycled to the garden where it will break down over the winter to fertilize and protect the soil.
 We do not heat or light our coops.
 We do chicken health checks periodically throughout the winter.
 This helps us closely monitor for feather and leg mites which are more common as the weather cools.
 We are also extra vigilant in watching for and preventing damp conditions which can cause frostbite.
 Check out my full series on caring for chickens during winter, including: feeding, housing, health and entertainment tips!

 Winter Goat Care

 We do a deep clean of our goat barns before winter and use the deep litter bedding method during the winter.
 We do not use any added heat unless if we have kids that are born during the winter, in which case we use a “warming hut”.

-We worm the goats (if needed) and trim all our goats’ hooves in the early fall.
 Our vet comes out at the end of summer to do a herd health check, fecal floats, and blood work.
 And, of course, fall means breeding season!
-During the cold weather, we constantly monitor for signs of respiratory issues and pneumonia.
+We worm the goats (if needed) and trim all our goats’ hooves in the early fall.
+Keep a close eye on hooves during damp, mucky conditions for signs of hoof rot!
+Regular trims will help you monitor this.
+We also constantly monitor for signs of respiratory issues and pneumonia during the cold weather.

 What about you?
 I’d love to hear about how you prepare your homestead for winter!
 Share with us in the comments below and be sure to grab your free copy of the Homestead Winter Prep Checklists!